dune94/fitcycle/README.md

 ## Purpose

 The purpose of this application is to provide an alternate Fitbit Cycling Dashboard.
 Currently the Standard dashboard for Fitbit is walker or step centric.
 The application uses a microservices architecture.
 The Fitbit Cloud data is ingested into a Cosmos DB set of collections.
 The Fitbit data is currated and improved to provide cycling oriented properties to augment the originating Fitbit dataset.
-Once the Cycling data is ingestion, the user can then select a lap, and visualize lap metrics (watts, calories, speed, etc.) and a google (polyline-based) map that is colour coded to provide speed, heartrate, and calories burned performance information.
+Once the Cycling data is ingested, the user can then select a lap, and visualize lap metrics (watts, calories, speed, etc.) and google (polyline-based) maps that are colour-coded to provide speed, heartrate, and calories burned performance information.
 The application also has a suite of graphs for each metric to show lap trends.

 ## Future Versions

-As this is an MVP application, certain future elements to be added include the addition of a date selector, as well as the addition of elevation information.
+As this is an MVP application, certain future elements to be added include the addition of a date selector, map legends, as well as the addition of elevation information.

 ## Link to Video (v1.0 Edition)
 [Application Overview YouTube](https://www.youtube.com/watch?v=ukVpg2f1Yxg)